 Problem not solved?

-If an employee's hours still don't match, or if you're unsure exactly where the error lies, feel free to call us at +44 20 39660889 or send us a chat message (green button with speech bubble at the bottom right).
+If an employee's hours still don't match, or if you're unsure exactly where the error lies, feel free to send us a chat message (green button with speech bubble at the bottom right).